learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ## Learning Goals

-- Practice using the `const` and `let` variables in JavaScript
+- Practice using `const` and `let` to declare variables in JavaScript

 ## Instructions

-We've covered a lot of JavaScript concepts, but now it's time to put the concepts into practice.
-We'll start with variables.
+In this lab we'll practice declaring and assigning values to variables.
+We'll also go over how to read the test document.
+Understanding how to read the tests can be a valuable tool in figuring out exactly what you'll need to do to complete the lab.

 ### Tests